xiix0/scam/README.md

-Beauty and harmony are as necessary to you as the very breath of life.
+Tuesday After Lunch is the cosmic time of the week.